-Also, both IBM and Kyndryl will offer cybersecurity services.
+Also, both IBM and Kyndryl offer cybersecurity services.
 IBM has a Top 250 MSSP business unit, as tracked by MSSP Alert.
 And Kyndryl will need to offer security baked into its MSP services for customer infrastructure, ChannelE2E notes.

 8. Kyndryl Stock Market Valuation: To be determined.

-9. Kyndryl Stock Ticker: To be disclosed.
+9. Kyndryl Stock Ticker: KD, once the spin-off occurs.

-10. Key Kyndryl Competitors: The list of potential Kyndryl competitors and alternatives, according to ChannelE2E, includes Accenture, Atos, Capgemini, Cognizant, Deloitte, DXC Technology, Ernst & Young (EY), Infosys, HCL, KPMG, NTT, PwC, Tata Consultancy Services, and Wipro, among others.
+12. Bonus – Key Kyndryl Competitors: The list of potential Kyndryl competitors and alternatives, according to ChannelE2E, includes Accenture, Atos, Capgemini, Cognizant, Deloitte, DXC Technology, Ernst & Young (EY), Infosys, HCL, KPMG, NTT, PwC, Tata Consultancy Services, and Wipro, among others.

 13. Bonus – Board of Directors: Kyndryl announced these board members on September 28, 2021: